wagerfield/nuxt-stack/docs/guide/rationale.md

 There's something deeply satisfying about starting a new Nuxt project from scratch with nothing but `nuxt` as a dependency and a pages directory with a single `index.vue` file in it.
 There's so much going on behind the scenes when you run `nuxt` from the command line—but you barely need think about it.
 Nuxt takes care of wiring up Webpack, Babel and Vue for development _and_ production with routing, SSR and static site generation thrown in the mix.
 The DX (developer experience) is _fantastic_.

-However, as soon as you start integrating and configuring tools like ESLint, Prettier and Jest...or commonly used modules like `@nuxtjs/axios` and `@nuxtjs/pwa` Nuxt's zen starts to fade.
+However, as soon as you start integrating and configuring tools like ESLint, Prettier and Jest...or popular modules like `@nuxtjs/axios` and `@nuxtjs/pwa` Nuxt's zen starts to fade a little.

-Nuxt Stack attempts to remedy this by assembling a suite of [commonly used plugins](/module/plugins.html) and setting up the development tools needed to lint, format and test your application.
+Nuxt Stack attempts to remedy this by assembling a suite of [popular plugins](/module/plugins.html) and setting up the development tools needed to lint, format and test your application.

-But rather than flooding the project with files and dependencies, Nuxt Stack takes a leaf out of Nuxt's book and tries to hide away as much configuration as possible.
-Some config files are still required in order for your IDE to give you linting and formatting hints, but these configs are _very_ minimal since they inherit from Nuxt Stack presets:
+But rather than flooding the project with files and dependencies, Nuxt Stack attempts to walk in Nuxt's footsteps by hiding away as much configuration as possible.
+Some config files are still required in order for your IDE to give you linting and formatting hints, but these configs are _very_ minimal since they inherit from Nuxt Stack presets like the ones below.

 ```js
 // .eslintrc.js